dallascaro/dallascaro/README.md

 # Hi, 👋 I’m Dallas Caro

-#### I'm Computer Science Masters Student focusing on Mobile and Web Application Developement specializing in React Native as well as the Django Framework.
+#### I'm a Computer Science Masters Student focusing on Mobile and Web Application Developement specializing in React Native as well as the Django Framework.
 I also work on Cyber Security, emphasis with Red Team Penetration Testing.
 Working on projects for port scanners, Intrusion Detection Systems, Ransomeware, and others.
 #### I'm looking for an internship and experince in mobile application development or penetration testing, would love the oppertunity to gain experince in the application developemnt field or cyber security field.

 - * 👀 I’m interested in an internship for mopbile development with react native or cyber security specifically in penetration testing or red team.